abhabongse/paxter/docs/beginner-tutorials/write-a-first-blog-entry.rst

 simply write a pair of square brackets without anything inside it (e.g. ``@foo[]``).

+To recap, a Paxter command consists of three parts: the phrase, the options, and the main argument, the last two of which are *optional*.

 .. important::

    Finally, do take note that the main argument and the options of a command